I was arrested for possession of cannabis in Florida, I have never been in trouble before. Now what?

-Now the case begins.
+What happens next?Now the case begins.
 You wil be given a court date to appear within 30 days.
 You should be contacting an attorney immediately upon your release, or as soon as you were served with the Notice to Appear.

 Once the court date comes, the Prosecution will make you an offer to resolve your case.
 For first time offenders, there is usually an option to participate in a Pre-Trial Diversion Program to have your charges dismissed.
 These programs are given either by the State Attorney's Office or by the Court.
 These programs can run anywhere from 3-9 months for first time offenders.
 You will be asked to perform community service hours, and receive 3 negative drug tests in a row before the case can be dismissed.

-You certainly do not have to participate in a court program.
+What if I do not want to do a program?You certainly do not have to participate in a court program.
 Programs take a lot of time, and sometimes cost several hundred dollars to participate.
 As a first time offender, you may be offered a "Withhold of Adjudication" as a plea offer to close your case without a trial.
 A Withhold of Adjudication will show up on a criminal histody check but does not count as a conviction.
 A conviction on a cannabis charge will result in a suspension of your driving privileges for 2 years.

-This is why speaking to an attorney before going to court is so important.
+But I have a defense, I do not want to plea to the charge.This is why speaking to an attorney before going to court is so important.
 A Criminal Defense Attorney will be able to review your police report and identify the strengths and weaknesses of your case.
 The Attorney will be able to advise you about the likelihood of a dismissal based on a Pre-Trial motion, or at trial.

 Many Attorney's give free consultations, and would be happy to speak to you about your case.